flojoy-ai/docs/docs/instruments-wiki/Digital Attenuator/LDA-906V/LDA-906V.md

 # Add the LDA instrument to the station
 station.add_component(lda)

-# Print the instrument's IDN
+# Print the IDN of the instrument
 print(lda.get_idn())

 # Set the attenuation to 10 dB